 Workplace mobility, the freedom to work in different spaces specific to how you want to work, is revolutionizing today’s workplace.
 We asked over 2,000 employees about their workplace experience and how workplace mobility affected their day-to-day lives.

-The findings of this report clearly show that people who work in workplaces that are set up with the freedom to move between different workspaces feel more productive and more engaged.
+The findings of this report clearly show that people who work in workplaces that are set up with the flexibility to move between different workspaces feel more productive and more engaged.

-The value of this improved productivity and higher morale is high, as research has shown that disengaged employees cost organizations between $450 and $550 billion annually.
-When you also consider that 87% of people who don’t feel engaged in their workplace are looking for work, there is, even more, to gain from creating a more mobile environment.
+The value of this improved workplace productivity and higher morale is high, as research has shown that disengaged employees cost organizations between $450 and $550 billion annually.
+When you also consider that 87% of people who don’t feel engaged in their workplace are looking for work, there is, even more, to gain from creating a more mobile, hybrid work environment.

 Technology is a key enabler for today’s workforce, having the freedom to move around and outside of their workplace, choosing spaces based on how they want to work while remaining productive.